Kognetik-Labs/Sentry/README.md

+## Disclaimer
+This project is in active development and is not yet ready for deployment onto servers.
+This project is provided as is and will recieve various updates over the coming weeks.
+You have been warned!

 ## Overview
 Sentry is a Discord bot designed to enhance the security of Discord servers by automatically extracting and analyzing URLs sent in channels.
 This bot aims to